Belgian Fitness Model Savannah Prez Shows Off Insane Body In Lilac Workout Set

 Savannah Prez showed off her insane figure to her 801,000 Instagram followers on Tuesday, June 9, with a new update in which she rocked a workout set that put her muscles front and center.

-The Belgian fitness model was captured indoors as she flexed her biceps for the camera, showcasing her muscular upper arms.
+The Belgian fitness model was captured indoors as she flexed her biceps for the camera and showcased her muscular upper arms.
 She rocked a lilac two-piece set that included a pair of skimpy shorts that sat around her navel, allowing Prez to flaunt her toned midsection.
 They were very short, exposing her massive quads, which Prez is well-known for among her admirers.

 Up top, Prez sported a matching sports bra with thick straps and a low-cut neckline that teased quite a bit of her ample cleavage.
 It included a lower elastic structure that appeared to give the bra a good amount of support.